 - Saute the onion.
 Reduce the heat to medium.
 Add the onion and fry for about 5 minutes, until translucent but not brown.

 - Simmer the stew.
-Return the pork to the casserole, and add the rest of the stock and the reserved marinade.
+Add the the stock.
+Stir until blended, then return the pork to the casserole.
 The pork should be more-or-less submerged in liquid.
 Top up with a bit of extra stock / water if this is not the case.
 Bring to the boil, then reduce the heat to low.
 Cover, and leave to simmer gently for 1 hour, stirring occasionally.
 Uncover, and simmer gently for 1 hour more.

 - Traditionally, stews are made the day before they are to be eaten.
 This improves the flavour by allowing the spices to develop and meld together.